donpepe0/linuxlessons/_pages/process-utilization/en/tracking-processes-top.md

 **3rd line: Cpu information**

-1. `us: user CPU time` - Percentage of CPU time spent running users’ processes that aren’t niced.
+1. `us` - user CPU time.
+Percentage of CPU time spent running users’ processes that aren’t niced
-2. `sy: system CPU time` - Percentage of CPU time spent running the kernel and kernel processes
+2. `sy` - system CPU time.
+Percentage of CPU time spent running the kernel and kernel processes
-3. `ni: nice CPU time` - Percentage of CPU time spent running niced processes
+3. `ni` - nice CPU time.
+Percentage of CPU time spent running niced processes
-4. `id: CPU idle time` - Percentage of CPU time that is spent idle
+4. `id` - CPU idle time.
+Percentage of CPU time that is spent idle
-5. `wa: I/O wait` - Percentage of CPU time that is spent waiting for I/O. If this value is low, the problem probably isn’t disk or network I/O
+5. `wa` - I/O wait.
+Percentage of CPU time that is spent waiting for I/O. If this value is low, the problem probably isn’t disk or network I/O
-6. `hi: hardware interrupts` - Percentage of CPU time spent serving hardware interrupts
+6. `hi` - hardware interrupts.
+Percentage of CPU time spent serving hardware interrupts
-7. `si: software interrupts` - Percentage of CPU time spent serving software interrupts
+7. `si` - software interrupts.
+Percentage of CPU time spent serving software interrupts
-8. `st: steal time` - If you are running virtual machines, this is the percentage of CPU time that was stolen from you for other tasks
+8. `st` - steal time.
+If you are running virtual machines, this is the percentage of CPU time that was stolen from you for other tasks

 **4th and 5th line: Memory Usage and Swap Usage**